alexxucui/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Conclusions

-* I have constructed UKF　model to predict the px, py, vx and vy.
 * From RMSE table and compared with EKF project, the UKF model performs on par in sample data 1 but improves in sample data 2, expecially in vx and vy esitmation.
 * From the visulization, UKF model predicts better in a non-linear movement, especally during a sharp turn where it doesn't overshoot.
 From NIS consistency check, the model is consistent for sample data 1 but slighly over-estimate the uncertainty for sample data 2.